Once in a Million

 Once in a Million is a 1936 British comedy film directed by Arthur B. Woods and starring Charles 'Buddy' Rogers, Mary Brian and Jimmy Godden.
 It was shot at the Welwyn Studios of British International Pictures near London.
 The film's sets were designed by the art director Cedric Dawe.

-Synopsis
+Plot

-The screenplay concerns a bank clerk who is left to guard a million pounds and fantasises about how he would spend the money.
+A bank clerk is left to guard a million pounds and fantasises about how he would spend the money.